MidStein/scripts/README.md

 713
 $ # avinash713 not taken. yay!

-$ # You want to generate my password using a wordlist which needs me to throw a
+$ # You want to generate your password using a wordlist which needs you to throw
-$ # die 4 times.
+$ # a die 4 times.
 Problem is you do not have a die.
 Say no more.
 $ rand=$(./rng.py --max 6 -c 4)
 3 4 2 4
 $ grep "$(echo "$rand" | tr -d ' ')" wordlist.txt | awk '{ print $2 }'